vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

-  Insert the Vue instance's DOM elemento or fragment before target elemento.
+  Insert the istanza di Vue's DOM elemento or fragment before target elemento.
 The target can be either an elemento or a querySelettore stringa.
 This method will trigger transitions if present.
 The funzione is fired after the transition has completed (or immediately if no transition has been triggered).

 <h3 id="vm-after">vm.$after( elementoOSelettore, [funzione] )</h3>